 The 5 Times When You Should Never Cook

 - You are sick or think you may be getting sick.
 Each year 48 million Americans (1 in 6 people) become sick from foodborne illnesses.
-If you are sick and you prepare food, you increase the likelihood of becomes part of that statistic if you prepare food and serve it to others.
+If you are sick and you prepare food, you increase the likelihood of becomes part of that statistic.
 It’s not rocket science – it’s just common sense.
 This “never” applies to cooking for others; obviously if you are sick and need to cook for yourself, that has to happen and you won’t do anyone else harm by heating up soup or making an egg.
 But don’t be a martyr and cook for others or be generous and offer to share your chicken soup.

 - You are distracted.Cooking is the leading cause of home fires and injuries.
-Over one third of those cooking fires are caused by the cook leaving equipment (stove, microwave, oven, etc.) unattended and another 10% by leaving something flammable to close to a source of heat/fire.
+Leaving food unattended on the stove or in the microwave or oven causes over 1/3 of all cooking fires.
+Another 10% by leaving something flammable to close to a source of heat/fire.
 I’ve already confessed to my own kitchen fire caused by momentary inattention; learn from my mistake.
 If you are distracted, no matter what the cause of the distraction, the wise course is to delay cooking (even if it means eating cereal instead of a cooked meal) or if you are mid-course when the distraction arises, shut down any potential fire risks.
 It’s better to eat re-heated food than to have to call 911.